toruta39/threejs-dash-gen/README.md

 For generating:

+* Install Node and PhantomJS if you haven't installed it yet.
 * Clone this repo: `git clone --recursive https://github.com/toruta39/threejs-dash-gen`
 * Install dependencies and run in the repo's root directory: `npm install && npm start`
 * Double click threejs.docset to install